COMPARISON: Breville Barista Express vs. Delonghi La Specialista!

 Which Should You Buy?

-Today I’m just going to do a comparison between the Breville barista Express and the Delonghi La Specialista!
+Today I’m doing a comparison between the Breville barista Express and the Delonghi La Specialista!

 The differences between these two machines, starting with the grinder.